CLI

 electron-builder --linux deb tar.xz build deb and tar.xz for Linux

-electron-builder --win --ia32 build for Windows ia32
+electron-builder --win --arm64 build for Windows arm64

-electron-builder set package.json property `foo` to
+electron-builder -c.extraMetadata.foo=ba set package.json property `foo` to `

-electron-builder configure unicode options for NSIS
+electron-builder --config.nsis.unicode=f configure unicode options for NSIS

 See https://electron.build for more documentation.